 Doctors, surgeons, nurses, pharmacists, medical technicians, and other healthcare professionals all provide enormously important services to their patients, keeping them healthy in body and mind.
 Although the majority of these specialists conduct themselves professionally and competently, the negligence of one doctor, hospital, or other healthcare provider can have traumatic and lifelong consequences for patients who receive improper care.

 Patients who become victims of medical malpractice can suffer death or serious injury, and they and their families have the right to bring a claim against the negligent party.
-Our firm has brought claims against professionals in places such as Killeen, Wichita Falls, Austin, Houston, Dallas, San Antonio, and across Texas and the country, from coast-to-coast.
-Handling claims involving cerebral palsy, birth injury, and wrongful death, our attorneys have represented clients in a wide range of cases and have obtained some of the highest settlements in history.
+Our medical malpractice lawyers have brought claims against professionals in places such as Killeen, Wichita Falls, Austin, Houston, Dallas, San Antonio, and across Texas and the country, from coast-to-coast.
+Handling claims involving cerebral palsy, birth injury, and wrongful death, our malpractice attorneys have represented clients in a wide range of cases and have obtained some of the highest settlements in history.
 Contact our firm today to meet with our medical malpractice attorneys.

 Common Forms of Medical Malpractice